Grants Evaluation Specialist

 You will be evaluated for this job based on how well you meet the qualifications above.

 Rating: Your application will be evaluated in the following areas: Communication, Technical, Interpersonal Skills.
-Your application will be rated and ranked among others, based on your responses to the online questions, regarding your experience, education, training, performance appraisals and awards relevant to the duties of this position.
-Your rating may be lowered, if your responses to the online questions are not supported by the education and/or experience described in your application.
+Category rating will be used to rank and select eligible candidates.
+If qualified, you will be assigned to one of three quality level categories: Best Qualified, Better Qualified, and Qualified (Good) depending on your responses to the online questions, regarding your experience, education, and training related to this position.
+Your rating may be lowered if your responses to the online questions are not supported by the education and/or experience described in your application.

 To preview questions please click here.
 Read more Security clearance Other Drug test required No